 The infection spreads through the saliva and nasal secretions.
 It can happen by direct nose-to-nose contact when your puppy sniffs another infected dog.
 However, coughing also transmits the agents through the air from one dog to another.
 Signs develop four to six days following exposure, which is another good reason to quarantine new puppies.

-Signs of Kennel Cough
+Signs of Kennel Cough in Puppies

 The typical sign of kennel cough is, in fact, a chronic high-pitched honking cough.
 It can easily be prompted by excitement, drinking, or gentle pressure applied to the base of the puppy’s neck.
 Your puppy tugging at its leash may result in a paroxysm.